Edit the source code of an email campaign

 To edit the entire document source code:

-1. Go to Email > Email campaigns > All email campaigns, and find the email campaign you want to edit.
+2. Find and select the email campaign you want to edit.

 edit-source.png